Holic75/Baldurs-gate-dnd-3.5/README.md

 – Gains +1 AC bonus per 2 points of Wisdom above 10.
 – Ninja gains a pool of  ki points equal to 1/2 of her level +1 per 2 points of Wisdom above 10.
 These points can be spent to use different ki powers and are replenished after rest.
 	Starting from level 1 ninja can spend one point from ki pool to become invisible for 10 seconds.
-	Starting from level 3 ninja can alternatively spend one point from ki pool to create 1d4 mirror images of herself or become blurred (+3 AC, +1 Saving throw bonus) for 10 seconds or detect invisible creatures.
+	Starting from level 4 ninja can alternatively spend one point from ki pool to create 1d4 mirror images of herself or become blurred (+3 AC, +1 Saving throw bonus) for 10 seconds or detect invisible creatures.
-	Starting from level 5 ninja can alternatively spend one point from ki pool to become hasted for 10 seconds.
+	Starting from level 7 ninja can alternatively spend one point from ki pool to become hasted for 10 seconds.
-  Starting from level 7 ninja can alternatively spend one point from ki pool to make all her attacks for next round stun opponents unless they make a Saving throw vs. Death.
+    Starting from level 10 ninja can alternatively spend one point from ki pool to make all her attacks for next round stun opponents unless they make a Saving throw vs. Death.
+    Starting from level 13 ninja can alternatively spend one point from ki pool to heal 10 Hit Points to <PRO_HIMHER>self and neutralize any poison.
+    Starting from level 16 ninja can alternatively spend one point from ki pool to place <PRO_HIMHER>self under the effect of improved invisibility spell for 10 seconds.
 – Gets one bonus feat at levels 25 and 30
 Disadvantages:
 – May not wear any armor or use shields.